 By taking preventive measures, you can stop this condition from developing.
 Five tips that can help you prevent surfer’s eyes are:

 - Wearing protective gear while surfing

-If you are a surfer, you are essentially at a high risk of developing a surfer’s eyes.
-Wearing protective gear for your eyes would not restrict your performance in any way.
+If you are a surfer, you are at a high risk of developing a surfer’s eyes.
+Wearing protective gear for your eyes would not restrict your performance.
 Look for quality eyewear for watersports as these can offer you the necessary protection.
-From eyewear that looks like sunglasses to models that are watertight, you can choose from a variety of products.
+You can choose from various products, from eyewear that looks like sunglasses to watertight models.

-This type of eyewear comes with features that make sure that they would not fall off while surfing.
-Even when they do, they would float up and you can find them with ease.
+This type of eyewear feature ensures they would not fall off while surfing.
+Even when they do, they will float up, and you can find them easily.

 - Wearing high-quality sunglasses outdoors

-Even when you are not surfing and simply go outdoors, make sure to wear sunglasses.
-The shades that offer 100% protection against UV rays are preferable.
-You might want to get wraparound sunglasses for greater coverage.
-These sunglasses can effectively block irritants from the sides.
-Polarized glasses can protect your eyes against glare from snow and water.
+Even when you are not surfing and going outdoors, wear sunglasses.
+The shades that offer 100% protection against UV rays are preferable, and you might want to get wraparound sunglasses for more excellent coverage.
+These sunglasses can effectively block irritants from the sides, and polarized glasses protect your eyes against glare from snow and water.

-Do not settle for cheap sunglasses, as those would not offer you the protection that you need.
-Make sure to choose a reputed brand that offers quality eyewear.
+Do not settle for cheap sunglasses, as those would not offer you the protection you need.
+Make sure to choose a reputed brand that provides quality eyewear.
 Protecting your eyes from harmful elements is of paramount importance.

 - Keep your indoor air healthy